Overwatch 2 builds upon the legacy and foundation of the original hero shooter with a host of new gameplay and progression systems.

 Platform: Windows

-If you’re in the market for a PC game like Overwatch 2 that offers PvP combat and cool hero powers, look no further than Valorant.
+If you’re in the market for a PC game like Overwatch 2 that offers PvP combat and awesome hero powers, look no further than Valorant.

 Best described as a 5v5 tactical shooter, the game assigns you to either defending or attacking sides before letting you loose on the battlefield.

-Relying on your team, you’ll compete in objective-based rounds to secure parts of the map and eliminate opponents using unique weapons and abilities.
+Relying on your squad, you’ll compete in objective-based rounds to secure parts of the map and eliminate opponents using distinctive weapons and abilities.

-Matches in Valorant also tend to last longer than in Overwatch, leading to more tense battles where either side can make a comeback at any given moment.
+Matches in Valorant also tend to last longer than in Overwatch, leading to more intense battles where either side can make a comeback at any given moment.

 Rainbow Six Siege